minus27/scrape-fiddle-config/README.md

 ---

-**Note: Never run a Tampermonkey/Greasemonkey script (including mine) or otherwise paste JavaScript code into your browser's address/location bar or Console without first seeing what it is doing...**
+**Note: Never run a Tampermonkey/Greasemonkey script (including mine), or otherwise paste JavaScript code into your browser's address/location bar or Console, without first seeing what it is doing**

 ---